Communicate your top-level strategy more effectively with OKRs

 But do they work?

 The management needs to identify the most effective internal channels of strategic communication, and the techniques ensuring that all employees are motivated and on the same page throughout the whole change process.
-Methods and tools for strategic communication are abundant.
+Methods and tools for communication are abundant.
 The essential thing is that all tools and methods are coordinated, so that they fit the general internal communication and organizational culture.

 Fortunately, or not, we are talking about an extensive change management process, but don’t worry – there is a way for you to handle the situation perfectly.
 Yes, I am talking about the OKRs methodology.